genesiscommunitysuccess/docs/docs/01_getting-started/08_developer-training/05_training-content-day5.md

     }
 ```

-See [here](/creating-applications/defining-your-application/access-control/authorisation-over/) for more details on authorisation.
+See [here](/server-modules/access-control/authorisation/) <!-- TODO: Is this the right link?--> for more details on authorisation.

 After the configurations, you should execute the Genesis set-up tasks **setupEnvironment**, **install-auth-distribution** and **install-alpha-site-specific-1.0.0-SNAPSHOT-bin.zip-distribution.zip** to prepare the database for permission.
 Then run **assemble** and **deploy-genesisproduct-alpha** tasks again to deploy the new version.

-Using the command [`SendIt`](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script), make the following three configurations below.
+Using the command [`SendIt`](/operations/commands/server-commands/#dbmon-script), make the following three configurations below.

 1. Add the permission to the user JaneDee to use the table USER_ATTRIBUTES.